AdityaGawali/Magnesmotors/README.md

 2. Transmiting the data from UART to CAN (Code needs to modified)

 ##### Tasks remaining:
-1. Sending Data to CAN from UART
+1. Sending Data to CANBUS  (Testing)
-2. Sending Data to Webpage from UART
+2. Sending Data to Webpage
 3. Merging CAN and WiFi

 ##### Folder structure